 - How will your organisation test and measure the effectiveness of your actions – and how will you know if you’ve achieved your targets?

-Reduce the likelihood of mistakes by planning out and walking through each stage, utilise scenario planning to prepare contingency measures, and stay ahead of any potential setbacks.
+Reduce the likelihood of mistakes by planning out and walking through each stage, utilising scenario planning to prepare contingency measures, and staying ahead of any potential setbacks.
 Ensure a smooth transformation by clearly defining success and mapping out everything you need to get there.

 Not Consulting Customers

 Recent studies show that 44% of digitisation strategies created value for their organisation but did not meet their targets, instead delivering only limited long-term change.
 One of the simplest mistakes made by management teams in implementing new digital technology is ignoring customer feedback – or, even worse, not speaking directly with customers at all.